amlanacharya/Agent/module4/code/README.md

 ## 🧪 Example Usage

+### Traditional RAG System

-Here's a simple example of how to use the document Q&A system:
+Here's a simple example of how to use the traditional document Q&A system:

 ```python
 from document_loaders import PDFLoader, TextLoader